Where Trump is popular, Democrats look to a new crop of candidates to help win back the House

 Now, the fifth-generation farmer is running for Congress — part of a new crop of Democratic candidates the party is turning to as it tries to compete in the tough, often rural districts it may need to flip to retake the U.S. House in 2026.

-Democrats say these new recruits are uniquely suited to break through in districts where President Donald Trump’s popularity remains dominant.
+Democrats say these new recruits are uniquely suited to break through in districts where President Donald Trump’s popularity dominates.
 Many, like Ager, are already a well-known presence in their communities.
-And in parts of North Carolina, Kentucky, Michigan and elsewhere, the party is betting that kind of local credibility can cut through skepticism in places where the Democratic brand has fallen.
+And in parts of North Carolina, Kentucky, Michigan and elsewhere, the party is betting local credibility can cut through skepticism where the Democratic brand has fallen.

 Ager says he sees national Democrats as out of touch with rural life: too “academic” and “politically correct and scripted.”

-Note: This story has been corrected to show McCann is a state senator, not a state representative.